 How to make crockpot Hawaiian Chicken?

 If you don’t have access to an oven, using a slow cooker is the next best thing.
-You only have to throw in the meat pieces with the sauce mixture.
+Here are the easy recipe steps:

 More delicious chicken recipes:

 Want to learn other protein-rich recipes?
-Take a look out some of my favorite dishes:
+Take a look at some of my favorite dishes:

-- Aside from baking, you can also grill the meat.
+- This recipe calls for baked chicken.
+However, aside from baking, you can also grill the meat.
 It makes for a great cookout option.
-However, you should marinate the meat with the sauce mixture at least two hours before putting it on the grill.
+However, you should marinate the meat with the sauce mixture for at least two hours before putting it on the grill.

 - When cooking in oil, make sure that it is just at least done.
 You don’t have to make it super well done as it will also be roasted in the oven.